 Is It a Cold or Allergies?

-Also, if your child gets a lot of ear infections, if doesn't mean that your child has a serious health problem.
-This means only that the tubes in the ear aren't draining properly.
-And if your child has repeated ear infections, talk to your child's pediatrician to see if they need to see an ears, nose, throat specialist.
+Also, if your child gets a lot of ear infections, it doesn't mean that your child has a serious health problem.
+This means that the tubes in the ear aren't draining properly.
+If your child has repeated ear infections, talk to your child's pediatrician to see if they need to see an ears, nose, throat specialist.

 So how can I take care of my child with all these viruses that they get?
 First, look at your child's general health.
 If your child is vigorous and gaining weight, you don't have to worry about their health.
 Your child is no sicker than the average child of their age.
 Children get over colds by themselves.
 And although you can reduce the symptoms, you can't shorten the course of each cold.